ljbo82/c-cpp-gcc-builder/docs/variables.md

 * **Description:** This variable holds the absolute path of the directory where the build system is located.
 * **Required:** No.
 * **Default value:** This value will never be left empty and it will hold the absolute path of the directory where the build system is located.
-* **Origins:** The variable can be defined anywhere, but it will always be overriden by the build system.
+* **Origins:** The variable can be defined anywhere, but it will always be overridden by the build system.
-* **Restrictions:** The variable will overriden by the build system.
+* **Restrictions:** The variable will overridden by the build system.

 --------------------------------------------------------------------------------